Ahmed-M-Osman1/Stage1_Team_Tesla/README.md

 > Screened the alignment file and the phylogenetic tree file in the PAML software.

-## **Tools used in our project**💻
+# **Tools used in our project**💻
-- Biopython : for sequence
+- Biopython : for sequence blast.

-- Clustlaw: for multiple alignment
+- Clustlaw: for multiple alignment.

-- dnaml tool: for phylogenetic tree construction
+- dnaml tool: for phylogenetic tree construction.

-- iTOL: For phylogenetic tree visualisation
+- iTOL: For phylogenetic tree visualisation.

-### **Installation of Biopython**
+## ** A- Installation of Biopython**
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/1/13/Biopython_logo.png)

 **1-Check which python version installed on your OS**